mp3il/bluesnap-ios/README.md

 * [Setting up your submit action](#setting-up-your-submit-action)

 ## Configuring BSCcInputLine
 [`BSCcInputLine`](#bsccinputline) is a UIView that holds the user's sensitive credit card data - credit card number, expiration date, and CVV.
-In addition to supplying an elegant user experience, it handles input validations, and submits the secured data to the BlueSnap server.
-Simply place a UIView in your storyboard and change the class to `BSCcInputLine`.
+In addition to supplying an elegant user experience, it handles input validations, and submits the secured data to BlueSnap.
+Simply place a UIView in your storyboard and set its class to `BSCcInputLine`.

-> If you would rather build your own UI fields for credit card number, expiration date, and CVV, BlueSnap provides you with a function called [`submitCcDetails`](#submitccdetails) to submit the user's card data directly to BlueSnap's server.
-Visit the [Reference]() section to learn more.
+> If you would rather build your own UI fields for credit card number, expiration date, and CVV, BlueSnap provides you with a function called [`submitCcDetails`](#submitccdetails) to submit the user's card data directly to BlueSnap.
+Visit the [Reference](#submitccdetails) section to learn more.

 ## Setting up BSCcInputLineDelegate
 If you're using `BSCcInputLine` to collect the user's data, in your `viewController` you'll need to implement `BSCcInputLineDelegate`, which has 6 methods: